FREE PHONE CONSULTATION & SAME DAY APPOINTMENTS WHEN AVAILABLE 330-492-1001

 CONTACT US TODAY

-The Law Office of Gerald L. Baker, is committed to answering your questions about estate planning, elderlaw, probate issues, business law and commercial real estate in Canton and North Canton and throughout Stark County, Carroll County, Tuscarawas County, and Summit County.
+The Law Office of Gerald L. Baker is dedicated to providing clear answers and guidance regarding a wide range of legal concerns.
+Our areas of focus include business law, commercial real estate, estate planning, wills, trusts, powers of attorney, living wills, elder law, estate administration (probate), trust administration, business law, and commercial real estate (buying and selling).
+We serve clients in Canton and North Canton, and extend our services throughout Stark County, Carroll County, Tuscarawas County, and Summit County.

 Menu